 Invoices and contracts are settled through the Budget and Accounting department and the goal is to have this completed within 27 days.
 The payment to the vendor is done from Service NB however the inputting and tax calculation is done locally.
 Things can be delayed if it is a new vendor, and they must be set up through Service NB.
 All District budgets are set up and recorded according to generally accepted accounting procedures.
 The government provided accounting system we use is called Oracle.
-At the District and schools there are signing authorities - for example expenses and purchases made by Directors who report to me are reviewed and signed off by me, the principals purchasing is signed off by the Director of Finance and
+At the District and schools there are signing authorities - for example expenses and purchases made by Directors who report to me are reviewed and signed off by me, the principals purchasing is signed off by the Directors of Schools.
+My expenses and any purchases made are signed off by the Director of Finance and Administration.
+Within the Budget and Accounting Department the four clerks have the vendors and schools divided by alphabet.
+They meet as a team weekly with the Manager to review anything outstanding.